cultuurnet/Cdb/README.md

 CultureFeed_Cdb_Item_event::getExternalId() to get the CdbId.
 From now on the CdbId should be retrieved with CultureFeed_Cdb_Item_event::getCdbId() or set with CultureFeed_Cdb_Item_event::setCdbId().
 CultureFeed_Cdb_Item_event::getExternalId() and CultureFeed_Cdb_Item_event::setExternalId()
-exclusively used to retrieve and set the external ID of an event, NOT the CdbId.
+should be exclusively used to retrieve and set the external ID of an event, NOT the CdbId.

 [composer]: http://getcomposer.org
 [packagist]: https://packagist.org/packages/cultuurnet/cdb